Perhaps one of the most hotly debated topics in shaving forums is foil vs. rotary shavers.

-Remember that these are just estimates but it should give you an idea on how much money you’d be spending.
+Remember that these are just estimates, but it should give you an idea of how much money you’d be spending.

-Even if the label says good till the 10th shave it’s really hard to say if the blades will stay sharp that long.
+Even if the label says good till the 10th shave, it’s tough to tell if the blades will stay sharp that long.

 On a face with a full beard, I’m not sure if the Mach 3 will last till the 10th shave.
 Not will all that facial hair clogging the blades.

 You’re at the crossroads and don’t know what to buy.
 Would an electric razor solve the cost issues?
 Or will a DE razor work better?